This is the multi-page printable view of this section.

 To review the impact and risk of an upgrade option:

-Learn how to use Endor Magic Patches and understand why they are beneficial.
+Learn how to use Endor patches and understand why they are beneficial.

-Endor Magic Patches are not magical but result from extensive work.
+Endor patches are a result of extensive research.
 In security, trust is crucial.
 Therefore, the patch details are fully transparent.
 The builds are hermetic ensuring they are consistent, reproducable, and reliable.
 The exact code changes, along with builds, build steps, and logs, are auditable and available for review.
 See information about patch transparency and trust for more details

-• A version associated with a specific patch date for build reproducibility.
+- A version associated with a specific patch date for build reproducibility.
+For instance:

-• A version matching the upstream open-source version, allowing users to use the patched version without code changes.
-See auto patch versions for more information on how to automatically use an Endor Magic Patch.
+- A version matching the upstream open-source version, allowing users to use the patched version without code changes.
+See auto patch versions for more information on how to automatically use an Endor Patch.
+For instance:

 2.1 - Connect to the Endor Labs Patch Factory

-Learn how to connect to the Endor Labs Patch Factory and use an Endor Magic Patch.
+Learn how to connect to the Endor Labs Patch Factory and use an Endor patch.

-You can start using Endor Magic patches with 3 simple steps:
+You can start using Endor patches with 3 simple steps:

-2. Configure your package manager to use Endor Magic Patch.
+- Configure your package manager to use Endor patches.

-3. Specify the Endor Magic Patch you want to use.
+- Specify the Endor Patch you want to use.

 Create an API key